OSKWalker/Professional-Portfolio/README.md

 # Project Description

-The objectie of this exercise is to produce a portfolio page from scratch utilizing core skills, such as flexbox, media queries, and CSS variables to showcase samples of my work.
+The objective of this exercise is to produce a portfolio page from scratch utilizing core skills, such as flexbox, media queries, and CSS variables to showcase samples of my work.

 Criteria of note include the following:
 > Ensure that a potential employer could...